Fix “ext4-fs error ext4_lookup deleted inode referenced” error in Ubuntu

 Finally, you’ll see the FILE SYSTEM WAS MODIFIED message.
 Type reboot and press ENTER.

 That’s it.
 Now, the system will boot up without any problem.
 Be mindful that some of your files might be lost already.
 If you have anything important on your hard drive, connect your hard drive as secondary hdd in any system and do the backup before running the fsck command.
 Also note that this method will not work if your hard drive is already dead or nearly in dead condition.
-Keeping an external backup is always a wise idea.
+Keeping an external backup is always a recommended.